Catherine Deneuve

 Catherine Deneuve with her sisters

-Unlike her sisters, Catherine did not attend drama school because she had stage fright, but she enjoyed music and singing with her family.
-The family considered Françoise the future great actress, predicting a bright future for her on stage and in film.
-She had already appeared in films and insisted that her beautiful sister at least try to appear in front of the camera.
-Thus, at fourteen, Catherine appeared in André Hunebelle's drama "The Twilight Girls" in 1957.
+Unlike her sisters, Catherine skipped drama school due to stage fright, though she loved music and singing with her family.
+The family saw Françoise as their future star, expecting her to shine on both stage and screen.
+She'd already done some film work and pushed her beautiful sister to at least give the camera a try.
+So at fourteen, Catherine landed a role in André Hunebelle's drama "The Twilight Girls" in 1957.
 She was credited as Sylvie Dorléac.

 Catherine Deneuve in the film 'The Twilight Girls'